smercadomx/unicorn/README-dev.md

 The only entry point is the ```lib/cli.js``` file.
 The ```compile``` function will receive the options set by the user and start the configuration:

 * Search for .shifter.json
-* Search for .jshintrc
+* Search for .jshintrc or .eslintrc.
 * Setting logging level.
 * Set the output path.
-* Enable/disable CSSlint nad/or JSHint.
+* Enable/disable CSSlint nad/or JSHint/ESLint.
 * Load all the configuration to the builder.
 * Start the build
     * Watch